ankowals/saf/README.md

 Cucumber runner is available in src/test/java/libs/libCore/modules/TestRunner.class It contains cucumber options like glue path (path to steps definitions), features path and allure report plugin.
-There shall be no need to change its parameters.
+There shall be no need to change it parameters.

 	package libs.libCore.modules;